-An employer in the building material industry referred a new worker to an occupational clinic for a pre-employment evaluation, before starting to work as a janitor on the production floor.
-In the past few years, in the absence of statutory risk factors, pre-employment evaluations in Israel have been conducted by assessing questionnaires containing declarations made by workers, along with workers’ computerized medical files, and workers are called in for inspections when the need arises for additional tests or information.
-The evaluation revealed that the worker, who was in his thirties, had regularly been receiving medication, for years, to treat an active epileptic condition, with symptoms including seizures, loss of consciousness, and no aura.
+An employer in the building materials industry referred a new worker to an occupational clinic for a pre-employment evaluation, before starting to work as a janitor on the production floor.
+In the past few years, in the absence of statutory risk factors, pre-employment evaluations in Israel have been conducted by assessing questionnaires containing declarations made by workers, along with the workers’ computerized medical files, and workers are called in for inspections when the need arises for additional tests or information.
+The evaluation revealed that the worker, who was in his thirties, had regularly been receiving medications, for years, to treat an active epileptic condition, with symptoms including seizures, loss of consciousness, and no aura.
 The worker is currently in the process of having his driver’s license reissued after it was revoked due to his illness.
-The occupational physical deemed it necessary to visit the worker’s workplace to get a feeling of the where the worker would be working, to map out the risks, in light of the worker’s medical situation, and to determine whether the work requirements may endanger the worker or those around him.
-During this visit, the janitorial staff was observed on site, and the employer specified the work requirements, which included crawling in order to clean below conveyor belts and production lines while they were in operation, using a sledgehammer to break apart large chunks of raw material, entering a hot furnace to perform repairs, (secured) work at high altitudes to clean the rooftop area, which did not have a guardrail, work within an enclosed area, within vats, in order to clean them internally, and working in rotating shifts of 12 hours per shift.
+The occupational physical deemed it necessary to visit the worker’s workplace to get a feeling for the where the worker would be working, to map out the risks, given the worker’s medical situation, and to determine whether the work requirements may endanger the worker or those around him.
+During this visit, the janitorial staff was observed on site, and the employer specified the job requirements, which included crawling in order to clean below conveyor belts and production lines while they were in operation, using a sledgehammer to pulverize large chunks of raw material, entering a hot furnace to perform repairs, (secured) work at high altitudes to clean the rooftop area, which did not have a guardrail, working within an enclosed area, in vats, in order to clean their interiors, and working in rotating shifts of 12 hours per shift.
 In a discussion with the medical staff, the employer and the worker were told the safety risks of losing consciousness in an environment with rotating industrial machines, working in an enclosed space, or working at high altitudes, and that this type of work could put the worker at the risk of a serious work accident, and endanger his fellow workers who may try to extricate him.
 Moreover, the strict shift system, which included working at night, could deprive the worker of sleep and provoke a seizure.
 The occupational physician decided that the worker was limited with respect to most aspects of the proposed job, and that therefore, the job was not suitable for him.
 After touring the factory along with the employer, a suitable alternate job that could be performed despite the worker’s limitations could not be found.
-The worker was advised to seek professional rehabilitation.
+The worker was advised to seek vocational rehabilitation.

 Evaluation of fitness to work and return to work (RTW)